krisyanto80/checkn1x/README.md

 3. Write it to your USB drive.
 4. Reboot and enter your BIOS's boot menu.
 5. Select the USB drive.

+### Install odysseyra1n
+1. Restore rootfs using the checkra1n app.
+2. Jailbreak using checkra1n, but don’t open the loader.
+3. Install odysseyra1n.

 ## Building